syncfusion-content/asp.net-core-docs/aspnet-core/Autocomplete/Data-Binding.md

 ### OData

 OData is a standardized protocol for creating and consuming data.
-You can provide the [OData service](http://www.odata.org/) URL directly to the datamanager URL property.
+You can provide the [OData service](http://www.odata.org/) URL directly to the dataManager URL property.

 {% highlight html %}